Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Assignment/copying model

 Ü supports copying/assignment via just `=` for many types, including user types (if `=` is defined).
-There is no need to call something like `clone` to create copy of a value.
+There is no need to call something like `clone` to create a copy of a value.

 But Ü is still effective and allows to avoid unnecessary copying.
 Temporary values are effectively moved, named variables may be moved manually via `move` operator.